 Can an Oral and Maxillofacial Surgeon Treat Facial Trauma?

 Oral and Maxillofacial surgery is a sub-specialty that requires years of surgical training and medical school.
+Due to their specialization, Oral and Maxillofacial surgeons are the most qualified medical professionals to treat facial trauma.
 These surgeons are on staff at local hospitals to deliver comprehensive care to patients suffering from:

 - Oral lacerations